Safety around fallen power lines

 Storms, car accidents and other incidents near power poles can sometimes result in power lines coming down, which can present an invisible danger to anyone at the scene.
 Here are a few tips to help you stay safe around fallen power lines.

 Stay Clear, Stay Alive!
 If a vehicle is involved in an accident where power lines have fallen, DO NOT touch the vehicle, call 111, and (from a safe distance) advise any occupants to stay inside the vehicle until Unison confirms the power is off.
-Remember - although the occupants may require assistance, you risk electrocution resulting in serious electrical burns or death from live power lines.
+Remember - although the occupants may require assistance, you risk electric shock or electrocution from live power lines.

 Stay Put, Stay Alive!
 Do not drive over fallen power lines, and if your vehicle comes into contact with a fallen power line, stay inside your car and honk for assistance, remembering to advise people stay clear and call 111 or Unison for help.